beeldengeluid/dane-workflows/README.md

 - [ ] Add [Python docstring](https://www.askpython.com/python/python-docstring)

 See the [open issues](https://github.com/beeldengeluid/dane-workflows/issues) for a full list of proposed features, known issues and user questions.

-# This library

-The structure of this library is as follows:

-## TaskScheduler

-Main process that handles all the steps described in the [Definition of a workflow]()

-## StatusHandler

-Keeps track of the workflow status, esuring recovery after crashes.
-By default the status is persisted to a SQLite database file, using the `SQLiteStatusHandler` but other implementations can be made by subclassing `StatusHandler`.

-## StatusMonitor

-Note: This component is currently implemented and not yet available.

-Runs on top of the StatusHandler database and visualises the overall progress of a workflow in a human-readable manner (e.g. show the % of successfully/failed processed items)

-## DataProvider

-Iteratively called by the `TaskScheduler` to obtain a new batch of source data.
-No default implementations are available (yet), since there are many possible ways one would want to supply data to a system.
-Simply subclass from `DataProvider` to have full control over your input flow.

-## DataProcessingEnvironment

-Iteratively called by the `TaskScheduler` to submit batches of data to an (external) processing environment.
-Also takes care of obtaining the output of finished processes from such an environment.

-This library contains a full implementation, `DANEEnvironment`, for interacting with [DANE environments](https://github.com/beeldengeluid/dane-environments), but other environments/APIs can be supported by subclassing from `ProcessingEnvironment`.

-## Exporter

-Called by the `TaskScheduler` with output data from a processing environment.
-No default implementation is available (yet), since this is typically the most use-case sensitive part of any workflow, meaning you should decide what to do with the output data (by subclassing `Exporter`).

 # License